chriskuchar/chriskuchar.github.io/README.md

 Please read "Rfviz.md" or visit "https://github.com/chrisbeckett8/rfviz" for documentation and/or source code, or go to https://chrisbeckett8.github.io/Rfviz for the website version of the markdown.

-For installation, this package is available on CRAN.
+This package is available on CRAN.
 Use install.packages("rfviz") within R to download it.

-If installation fails, make sure you have the most recent version of R, make sure your computer has the most recent update and install xtools if you are using a Mac, using this guide "http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/".
+If installation fails, make sure you have the most recent version of R, make sure your computer has the most recent update and install xtools if you are using a Mac, using this guide: "http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/".

 Citation Recommendation:
 @manual{cb3,